The Culling (video game): Sequel and reboot

-On July 18, 2018, Xaviant decided to pull The Culling 2 from storefronts, close down its servers and refund all purchases.
+On July 18, Xaviant decided to pull The Culling 2 from storefronts, close down its servers and refund all purchases.
 Additionally, Xaviant stated they would instead retake up development and support of the original game towards making it a free-to-play title.
 The rebooted game, The Culling: Origins, returned The Culling to a state similar to when it was first released on early access in March 2016, including bringing back features that had been removed during its release development, as well as new graphics, features and optimizations featured in the latest build.
-Anyone who owns the game is granted access to The Culling: Day One, an exact replica of the game in its original state, when it was released in March 2016, with a few bug fixes.
-The Culling: Day One allows players to replay the game in its earliest form and is to be used as a reference point for the free-to-play release to ensure the game is as fun as its first release so it does not lose what makes it unique.
+With its brief service life lasting just eight days, The Culling 2 is the shortest-living online game ever launched.

-Xavient announced in March 2019 that revenue from the rebooted The Culling was not sufficient to cover their ongoing expenses, and were thus planning on closing down the servers in May 2019; offline portions of the game would otherwise remain playable.

-On March 25, 2019, the title was made unavailable for purchase on Steam and de-listed from the Xbox Store.
+Xavient announced in March 2019 that revenue from the rebooted The Culling was not sufficient to cover their ongoing expenses, and were thus planning on closing down the servers in May; offline portions of the game would otherwise remain playable.
+On March 25, the title was made unavailable for purchase on Steam and de-listed from the Xbox Store.

 On May 12, 2020, Xaviant announced that The Culling would return to Xbox One, re-branded as The Culling: Origins, with a "pay-per-match" model.
 Originally, Xaviant Games announced that players could only play one match per day without a token.
 However, after considerable backlash, it was announced that this would be changed to ten games per day.
-By Nov 13th, 2020 the servers had been shut down and Xaviant had few to no employees supporting the game.
+By November 13, 2020, the servers had been shut down and Xaviant had few to no employees supporting the game.

+Reception

+The Culling

+The Culling received generally mixed to positive reviews.
+John Drawdy of XBLA Fans highly recommend the game saying that it "slowly started to grow on me" and described the game as "Each game brought a new experience showing over and over how you can never know what to expect."